RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 - Sprint backlog: The highest priority user (aka the feature we decide we want to implement) goes into the sprint backlog.
 These are the tasks we aim to in the upcoming sprint.

-- Daily (Weekly) Scrum: These have been held during our weekly meetings, where we talk about what we have been working on since the last meeting, what we plan on working on during the meeting, as well as what will be the priority until the next meeting.
+- Daily (Weekly) Scrum: These have been held during our weekly meetings.
+Three main talking points in the weekly scrum, aka standup-meetings:
+- What I did since our last meeting
+- What I plan to work on today and until our next meeting
+- Any impediments or blockers

+The ladder might need some more explanation.
+Team members communicate any obstacles or challenges they are facing that may hinder their progress.
+Examples include dependencies on other team members or technical issues.
+By talking about the obstacle, the team can quickly identify and share knowledge to address the issue, which reduces the amount of time a team members stays stuck on a problem.

 - Sprint: A sprint typically lasts for 1-4 weeks, meaning each deliverable could be viewed as a sprint.